AdamStuckert/Ranitomeya_imitator_genome/Workbook.md

 ### Update from the pandemic

 I'm beginning to think that our Hi-C data will never materialize.
 Thanks coronavirus!
 We are moving forward without the Hi-C data.
 I will run Maker to annotate the genome, as well as run BUSCO against the new version of the database/software.
 I've done some preliminary tests that indicate that running Maker alone to annotate will have issues due to repeat regions.
-So I'm running Maker twice: once as is and once after running Repeat Modeler and Repeat Masker.
+So I'm running Maker thrice: once without transcript evidence, once with transcript evidence, and finally once with transcript evidence after running Repeat Modeler and Repeat Masker.

 Stand alone Maker code is currently in the Maker directory.